open-sauced/maintainer-intro-course/your-team.md

 ## Adding Team Members

-Once you've identified potential team members, reach out to them, let them know why you're asking them to become a team member, and provide them with a clear understanding of what you expect if they accept the role.
-This will help them to make an informed decision and ensure that they're able to meet your expectations.
+Once you've identified potential team members, reach out to them, let them know why you're asking them to become a team member and provide them with a clear understanding of what you expect if they accept the role.
+This will help them make an informed decision and ensure they can meet your expectations.

 To learn how to add them to your team on GitHub, check out [this guide](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team).